Sajakhtar/sveltekit-quitter/README.md

     - `use this template`
     - `Review`
     - `Save policy`
-  - To creat a policy for authenticated user to only create posts, select
+  - To create a policy for authenticated user to only create posts, select
     - `New Policy`
     - `Create policy from template`
     - `Enable insert access for authenticated users only`